pwa-builder/PWABuilder/docs/starter/publish.md

 The Azure Static Web Apps CLI is included in the PWA Starter's Node dependencies, and will be installed when you run `npm install`.

-You can check out the Azure SWA CLI website [here.](https://azure.github.io/static-web-apps-cli/)
+You can check out the Azure SWA CLI website <a href="https://azure.github.io/static-web-apps-cli/" aria-label="Click here to lean more">here</a>

 ### Prerequisites: